HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 UseTheNewBestMethodEver=1

 //Available since ver.
 1.3.
 Should the program automatically open the first active window under the cursor,
 //except pinned apps with no active window?
-1 = true, 0 = false.
+1 = true, 0 = false, 2 = only if no more than 1 window under the icon.
-AutoOpenFirstWindowInBestMethodEver=1
+AutoOpenFirstWindowInBestMethodEver=2

 //Sleep time (in milliseconds) between simulating different keys in the new "BestMethodEver" HowLongSleepBetweenDifferentKeysPressMilliseconds=10